C++ Core Guidelines: Destructor Rules

 C.37: Make destructors noexcept

 The rule which applies to C.36 and C.37 is quite general.
-A destructor should not fail and you should declare it, therefore, as noexcept.
+A destructor should not fail, and you should declare it, therefore, as noexcept.
 I think I should say a few words about noexcept.

-• noexcept: If you declare a function such as a destructor as noexcept an exception thrown in this function will call std::terminate. std::terminate calls the currently installed std::terminate_handler, which is by default std::abort and your program aborts.
+• noexcept: If you declare a function such as a destructor as noexcept an exception thrown in this function will call std::terminate. std::terminate calls the currently installed std::terminate_handler, which is by default std::abort, and your program aborts.
 By declaring a function void func() noexcept; as noexcept you state:

 • My function will not throw an exception.

-The reason that you should explicitly declare your destructor as noexcept is quite obvious.
+The reason that you should explicitly declare your destructor as noexcept is quite apparent.
 There is no general way to write error-free code if the destructor could fail.
 If all of the members of a class have a noexcept destructor, the user-defined or compiler-generated destructor is even implicitly noexcept.

 What's next